Canadian-Wildlife-Federation/abfishpass/README.md

 ## 2 - Watershed Processing

-Processing is completed by watershed id.
-When processing a watershed all processed data is written to a schema in the database named after the watershed identifier.
+Processing is completed by watershed id, each watershed is processed into a separate schema in the database.
+The watershed configuration must be specified in the ini file and the configuration to be used provided to the script (see below).

 Currently processing includes:
 * Preprocessing step which loads all the streams from the raw datastore into the working schema